tldr-pages/tldr/pages/common/elixir.md

 `elixir {{path/to/file}}`

-- Evaluate Elixir by passing it in the command:
+- Evaluate Elixir code by passing it as an argument:

 `elixir -e "{{code}}"`